Navigation: Examples and Tutorials >

 Please close all currently open windows, and then open the file sector_etfs.rts from the Examples directory.

-The above is, of course, a partial screen shot.
+The above is, of course, a partial screenshot.
 This script is longer than the prior examples, and there's a lot going on, so take some time to study it carefully.

 This example contains elements introduced in prior tutorials, including Import, Settings, Parameters, Data and Strategy sections.